mjl469/capstone-data-analytics/README.md

 The project includes a report, Microsoft Power BI dashboard, and several python scripts used to accomplish these goals.

 ### Technologies Used
-Jupyter Notebook (Pandas)
+-Jupyter Notebook (Pandas)
-Microsoft Power BI
+-Microsoft Power BI
-Microsoft Word
+-Microsoft Word

 ### How to Reproduce Analysis
 1. Run the script "PCE_Category_Joining_and_Exporting.ipynb" ensuring the variable "folderpath" points to the appropriate folder containing the files found in "Raw_Data".